Image

 Unless you have an alternative source of income it's likely to be the age at which you stop working and retire.

 However, if you can afford to delay or wish to carry on working you'll have a dilemma.
 Delay buying your annuity and the rate you receive could improve (because you'll be older) and your pension fund could grow too.
 However, you'll be losing out on income meanwhile, which might more than offset the benefits.
-Annuity rates in general may also change over time, for better or worse.
+Annuity rates in general may also change over time, for better or worse, largely depending on how much it costs insurers to build them (affected by the cost of gilts) and average life expectancies.

 If you delay buying an annuity you'd expect the rate you get to increase (ignoring interest rate movements etc).
 This is probably true, but it might not increase by as much as you'd expect for two reasons (let's assume you delay buying from age 60 to 65):